HWeber-tech/emp_proving_ground_v1/docs/runbooks/final_dry_run.md

    with `level=error`/`critical`/`fatal` are captured immediately as harness incidents so operators can react before the post-run audit finishes.
 Pass `--no-log-monitor` if the runtime emits noisy warnings that should only be handled during the evidence review.
+Add `--compress-logs` to keep multi-day runs from ballooning disk usage; the structured (`.jsonl.gz`) and raw (`.log.gz`) artefacts remain compatible with the audit tooling.
 The same log pump feeds cumulative per-stream and per-level counters that surface in the progress snapshot JSON for at-a-glance health monitoring.
    Add `--live-gap-alert-minutes N` to surface a WARN (or FAIL with